-Sensitivity analysis for foreign exchange risk:
+Sensitivity analysis for foreign exchange risk

-A 1% strengthening of the Singapore dollar against the following currencies as at the balance sheet date would have decreased/(increase) the (loss)/profit before tax by the amounts shown below.
+A 1% strengthening of the United States dollar against the following currencies as at the balance sheet date would have decreased the profit before tax by the amounts shown below.
 The analysis assumes that all other variables, in particular interest rates, remain constant.